wzjialang/MFPNet/README.md

 Note that the process with the dashed line only participates in model training.

 ### Datasets
-The processed and original datasets can be downloaded from the table below, we recommended downloading the processed one directly to get a quick start on our code:
+The processed and original datasets can be downloaded from the table below, we recommended downloading the processed one directly to get a quick start on our codes:

 <table>
 	<tr>